 Rebels, Organizers, Nomads and Scribes: The Unsung Heroes of Women’s Fight for the Vote

 Leaders of the women’s suffrage movement have recently received long-overdue attention due to the centennial anniversary of the 19th Amendment in 2020.
 But the people behind the scenes are just as worthy of acknowledgment.
 They collectively made up the engine that drives any undertaking.
-After all, someone has to make copies, take pictures, schedule events, protest in the streets, march in parades, create products, lobby legislators, send letters, raise money, write articles, etc. etc. In this presentation, Amanda Owen discusses the women’s suffrage movement from the perspective of the foot soldiers who worked behind the scenes and discusses how their successes and sacrifices have a direct impact on the rights you enjoy today.
+In this talk, the women’s suffrage movement is discussed from the perspective of the foot soldiers who worked behind the scenes and discusses how their successes and sacrifices have a direct impact on the rights you enjoy today.

 The Road to Equality: Successes, Lessons Learned, and How We Can Move Forward Together

 Do you know that women still do not have equal rights under the United States Constitution?
 Please join us for a screening of the award-winning documentary Equal Means Equal.
-Following the film, Amanda Owen leads a panel or group discussion.
+Following the film, we lead a panel or group discussion.

 The History of Voting Rights in the United States: Who, When, Where, and How

 Is voting a right or privilege?
 Who got the vote and when?
 Who still does not have it, and what is being done to extend voting rights to all Americans?
-Amanda Owen discusses the fraught history of the fight for the vote from the founding of America to current initiatives to extend voting rights to all Americans.
+A speaker leads a discussion about the fraught history of the fight for the vote from the founding of America to current initiatives to extend voting rights to all Americans.